redhat-developer-demos/coderland-photo-store/README.md

 coderland-overlay-image is the service that is used with this application.
 It is run as an OpenWhisk Web Action in OpenShift.

+## ENVIRONMENT VARIABLE
+You must set the REACT_APP_OVERLAY_URL environment variable to point to the service that does the image overlay.

+e.g. `export REACT_APP_OVERLAY_URL=service.foo.bar.com`

 There are options for running this program:

 1. Run it from the command line